ibm-cloud-docs/key-protect/migrate-tool.md

 ```
 {: pre}

-This operation triggers sync events to services that have associations (cloud resources using the keys being migrated).
-This step ensures that even for services that use HPCS keys indirectly (for example, ICD uses COS to store backups, COS uses Key Protect) the migration can take place.
+This operation triggers sync events to services that have associations (cloud resources that use the keys being migrated).
+This step ensures that migration can occur even for services that use HPCS keys indirectly.
+For example, ICD uses COS to store backups, and COS uses Key Protect.

-Wait at least five minutes before checking on the status of the migration.
-The migration is performed by HPCS adopting services, which have up to four hours to respond to HPCS.
-For Event Streams, after the creation of a migration intent, the migration might take up to one business day.
+You must wait at least five minutes before checking the migration status.
+The migration is performed by HPCS-adopting services, which have up to four hours to respond to HPCS.
+For Event Streams, the migration might take up to one business day after the creation of a migration intent.

 ## Checking migration status
 {: #migrate-tool-status}